khamudom/the-recipe-room/README.md

 ### AI Chef Assistant

-Chat with Chef Dashly, your virtual cooking assistant!
+Chat with Chef Gusto, your virtual cooking assistant!
 Get help with:

 - Cooking techniques and step-by-step instructions
 - Ingredient substitutions and measurements